jo56/painting-with-roughness/README.md

 ### Controls

-Press **1-8** to swap to one of the 8 colors in the current palette
+Press **1-8** to swap to one of the 8 colors in the current palette.

 **Shift** toggles menu visibility.
 Pressing **Shift** once will cause the toolbox to disappear.
 Pressing **Shift** again will cause it to reappear where your mouse is.